-If your space is in need of some festive cheer, but you don’t want to buy something new, this Christmas garland is the perfect craft project this holiday season.
-Made using sustainable hessian, it’s an environmentally friendly way to decorate this festive season, with the flexibility to add your own unique touches.
+If your space is in need of some festive cheer, but you don’t want to buy something new, this Christmas garland is the perfect craft project.
+Made using sustainable hessian, it’s an environmentally way to decorate this festive season, with the flexibility to add your own unique touches.

 Hessian is an incredibly versatile material, making it the perfect canvas for your next craft project.
 It is hard-wearing, lightweight and sourced from cheap and readily grown plants, which means it is fantastically sustainable.
 It’s also completely biodegradable!